-in Oakland modeled after an innovative community-based public safety system in Eugene Oregon known as CAHOOTS.
-The Crisis Assistance Helping Out On The Streets (CAHOOTS) model operating is widely recognized as a non-law enforcement mobile crisis intervention that has seen significant success since its inception.
-The program launched 31 years ago.
+In 2019, City Council allocated $40,000 to research the feasibility of launching a program in Oakland modeled after Eugene Oregon Crisis Assistance Helping Out On The Streets (CAHOOTS) model, widely recognized as a non-law enforcement mobile crisis intervention that has seen significant success since its inception 31 years ago.

 With the support of the Urban Strategies Council (USC), several stakeholder groups and community members, including people in Oakland’s most impacted communities, engaged in nine months of analysis to determine the best pathway forward.
 This work resulted in a recommendation for a pilot program in two geographic areas of Oakland.

-However, following a competitive process, City Council determined during the March 2, 2021 City Council meeting that the City should house the pilot program within the Fire Department.
+The Oakland City Council determined during the March 2, 2021 City Council meeting that the City should house the 18-month pilot of the Mobile Assistance Community Responders of Oakland (MACRO) program within the Fire Department.
 The Council subsequently adopted a Resolution No. 88553 to this effect on March 16, 2021.
 On the same day, the Administration provided an Informational Memo to the Mayor and City Council based on the March 2, 2021 direction, and a subsequent informational memo was issued in April 2021.

-Intended MACRO Outcomes and Key Race and Equity Components
+Intended MACRO Outcomes

 - Decreased negative outcomes from law enforcement response to nonviolent 911 emergency calls, especially among Black, Indigenous and People of Color (BIPOC);